Last Updated: 3 November 2025

 Still, once everything is properly connected and functioning, your camper's original heater should be powerful enough to warm up the interior, clear any condensation, and help you melt the ice off the windows during the winter.

-• Utilises the vehicle’s existing engine heat,
+• Utilises the vehicle’s existing engine heat, which is being generated anyway,

-• No additional installation required,
+• No additional installation required, which means no cutting, wiring, or modifications,

 • Easy to control from the driver’s seat.